CircleCI-Public/sagemaker-deploy-examples/post.md

 ## Models

-For this tutorial, we’ve taken a model commonly found in AWS documentation, Abalone, and rename it.
+For this tutorial, we’ve taken a model commonly found in AWS documentation, Abalone, and renamed it.

 You too can have this model!
-Assuming you using our [example repo](https://github.com/CircleCI-Public/sagemaker-deploy-examples), we have a workflow configured to run on the branch `model-train`.
+Assuming you are using our [example repo](https://github.com/CircleCI-Public/sagemaker-deploy-examples), we have a workflow configured to run on the branch `model-train`.
 So create that branch, push it up to git, and this workflow will create a new model package version in the model registry.
 If the model package doesn't already exist, it will create it.

 Every time you run this workflow, it will create a new model version.